HeinrichApfelmus/reactive-banana/README.md

 But take note that this probably **only works for MacOS X**!
 You'll have to change the `Makefile` a bit to make it work on other platforms.

-If you do make it compile on another platform, please send me your changes!
-Also, it would be awesome if you could make a proper cabal file that also builds a MacOS X application!

 ## Contribute

 Send me your examples, bindings, problems, suggestions, etc!